apereo/cas/development/installation/Troubleshooting-Guide.md

 ###When All Else Fails
-If you have read, understood, and tried all the troubleshooting tips on this page and continue to have problems, please perform an SSL trace and attach it to a posting to the cas-user@lists.jasig.org mailing list.
-An SSL trace is written to STDOUT when the following system property is set, javax.net.debug=ssl.
+If you have read, understood, and tried all the troubleshooting tips on this page and continue to have problems, please perform an SSL trace and attach it to a posting to the `cas-user@lists.jasig.org` mailing list.
+An SSL trace is written to STDOUT when the following system property is set, `javax.net.debug=ssl`.
 An example follows of how to do this in the Tomcat servlet container.

-Sample setenv.sh Tomcat Script follows:
+Sample `setenv.sh` Tomcat Script follows:

 {% highlight bash %}
 # Uncomment the next 4 lines for custom SSL keystore